felixbuchholz/dataviz-thesis-class/writing/synopsis.md

 _*_ The Nicomachean mean

-## Suggested questions from the Thesis Writing Guidelines:
+## Suggested questions from the Thesis Writing Guidelines

 - What is the general (cultural, social, political, aesthetic, theoretical ...) meaning of your project?
 - What kind of a contribution does it give to the field in question?